glouppe/info8006-introduction-to-ai/lecture6.md

 # Introduction to Artificial Intelligence

-Lecture 6: Probabilistic reasoning II
+Lecture 6: Inference in Bayesian networks

 ---